GerbilSoft/rom-properties/README.md

 Translators needed; file an issue if you'd like to get started on a new translation, or submit a Pull Request if you have a translation ready to go.

-Other changes

-Translators needed; file an issue if you'd like to get started on a new translation, or submit a Pull Request if you have a translation ready to go.

 See [`NEWS.md`](NEWS.md) for a full list of changes in v2.0.

 ## Feedback